Robust Subspace Clustering via Thresholding

 \section{Comparison with SSC/RSSC and other algorithms}

 As mentioned in the introduction, there are only a few subspace clustering algorithms that are both computationally tractable and succeed \emph{provably} under non-restrictive conditions.
-Notable exceptions are the SSC algorithm \cite{soltanolkotabi_geometric_2011}, and for the noisy case the RSSC algorithm \cite{soltanolkotabi_robust_2013} (an algorithm analogous to the RSSC algorithm was also studied in \cite{elhamifar_sparse_2013}).
+Notable exceptions are the SSC algorithm \cite{elhamifar_sparse_2009,elhamifar_sparse_2013}, and for the noisy case the RSSC algorithm \cite{soltanolkotabi_robust_2013} (an algorithm analogous to the RSSC algorithm was also studied in \cite{elhamifar_sparse_2013}).
 Since our analytical performance results are in the spirit of those for SSC and RSSC in \cite{soltanolkotabi_geometric_2011,soltanolkotabi_robust_2013}---in particular we use the same statistical data model---we next compare our findings to those in \cite{soltanolkotabi_geometric_2011,soltanolkotabi_robust_2013}.
 Analytical performance guarantees for SSC in the fully deterministic case can be found in \cite{elhamifar_sparse_2013}.

 While SSC and RSSC employ a ``global'' criterion for building the adjacency matrix $\mA$ by sparsely representing each data point in terms of all the other data points through $\ell_1$-minimization or Lasso, TSC is based on a ``local'' criterion, namely the comparison of inner products of pairs of data points.
 This makes TSC computationally much less demanding than SSC and RSSC, while, perhaps surprisingly, essentially sharing the \emph{analytical} performance guarantees of SSC and RSSC.
 The complexity savings may, however, come at the cost of actual performance.
 Specifically, while there are situations where TSC outperforms SSC, SSC outperforming TSC is more common, as will be seen in the numerical results in Section \ref{sec:numres}.